hjohn/Dirk/README.markdown

     }

 ## Producers
-Producers as fields or methods that can supply a dependency that can be used for injection.
+Producers are fields or methods that can supply a dependency that can be used for injection.
 They are useful for objects that are too complex for the injector to construct itself or for example make use of object pooling.

 For example: